 4. Improve readability

 Most people prefer to skim before reading.
 Your resume should thus grab attention at first sight.
-To achieve this, try to improve resume layout.
+To achieve this, try to improve the resume layout.

 Use short paragraphs or bullet lists with only the relevant information.
 Use comprehensive language that will be easy for the recruiters to understand.
 The resume should be easy to read.
 Avoid using terms or contractions that may be unrecognizable outside of your field.
 Avoid repetitive information and cut unnecessary words out.